gszecsenyi/NextAction/README.md

 Activating NextAction
 =====================

+The default setup is, that a project is parallel and a task is serial.

 Sequential list processing
 --------------------------
 If a project or task ends with `_`, the child tasks will be treated as a priority queue and the most important will be labeled `@next_action`.